bobbingwide/uk-tides/README.md

 3. Sample output for Portsmouth, Hants - from tidetimes.co.uk

 ## Upgrade Notice
+# 3.0.1
+Built with latest wp-scripts and shared libraries.
+Tested with WordPress 6.0.1

 # 3.0.0
 Now supports color and typography settings.
 Tested with WordPress 5.8.